 - First Monday in September - Labor Day

 - Second Monday in October - Columbus Day

 - Fourth Thursday in November - Thanksgiving Day

 Tips of around 20% are expected for all bar and restaurant service and about 10% should be applied to taxi fares.
 Hotel porters who have carried your luggage to your room expect a tip of around $2 per bag.
 It’s handy to have some $1 and $5 bills for this purpose.

 Traffic laws and speed limits vary from state to state.
-When renting a car, all drivers will need to present a valid driving licence at the time of rental (along with a government-issued passport if you’re visiting from abroad).
+When renting a car, all drivers will need to present a valid driving license at the time of rental (along with a government-issued passport if you’re visiting from abroad).
 Please note, you must also have a valid credit card (not debit card) for a security deposit payment in case of damage to the vehicle.

 We include driving directions to all of the main places you’ll be visiting and, where possible, to individual accommodations.
 We recommend that you try to obtain more detailed maps for each individual area from the local tourist offices.
 Be sure to keep track of how much fuel you have in the tank and how far you’re planning to drive — on some routes, you might need to travel a long way before the next gas station.